 Low ambient temperatures coupled with higher evaporation temperatures offer a significant overall COP improvement, in the region of 17-36 % depending on the type of unit and location.
 Typical PCM based energy storage options are illustrated in Figure 4.1.2.

-Global chilled water cooling application examples are illustrated in Figures 4.1.3 to 4.1.5.
+Some of the global chilled water cooling application examples around the World are illustrated between Figures 4.1.3 and Figure 4.1.5.